khandrew221/Data-Portfolio-SQL-.NET-Azure/README.md

 ## AzureSQLTest.cs

 A starting test of the code to connect to and query an Azure SQL database, later expanded to interrogate the data via various SQL SELECT queries and display the answers to set questions.
 The dataset used is the AdventureWorks sample database.

+## AzureSQL-DDL-DML.cs

+A small demonstration of taking a collection of CSV files and turning them into a database.